SSahas/Implementing-GPT-From-Scratch/README.md

 ```

 # Loss curves
 - The x-axis represents iterations in hundreds.
-The model was trained for a total of 30,000 iterations.
+The model was trained for a total of 30,000 training steps.

 Train Loss             |  Test loss
 :-------------------------:|:-------------------------: